melihcoban/else-heart.break/README.md

 - Everybody probably figured this one out but I'll add it anyway.
 It modifies to Modifier so you can change the code of everything.

+### Extractor

+- When you scan a new item it automatically copies the content to clipboard.
+It's pretty handy!